-Mom trying to back car out drives forward and hits child, deputies say
+Mom hits 4-month-old daughter with car in Liberty County

-PLUM GROVE, Texas (KTRK) -- A 4-month-old child sustained severe head injuries when his or her mother hit the tot with her car in Liberty County on Friday evening.
+PLUM GROVE, Texas (KTRK) -- A 4-month-old child sustained severe head injuries when her mother hit the child with her car in Liberty County on Friday evening, authorities said.

-According to the county's sheriff's office, the incident happened around 7 p.m. along Road 3548 in the town of Plum Grove.
+It happened around 6 p.m. along County Road 3548 in Plum Grove.

-Deputies said the child was in a swing in a front yard when the mom was in her car trying to back out.
-But the mom accidentally went forward, hitting the child.
+The child was in a swing in a front yard when the mom was in her car, according to the Liberty County Sheriff's Office.
+Witness told deputies the car was in drive and the mom accidentally drove forward, hitting her daughter.

-The mom was heading to the hospital with the child when EMS pulled her over and took the infant to a medical center.
+The mother drove to a nearby store while on the phone with emergency dispatchers, authorities said.
+That's where a store employee said he heard the mother screaming and rushed to stabilize the child.

+"I took the baby out of the car seat and elevated her head to make sure she was breathing," the employee said.

 The child's condition is not immediately known.